Making Hive Insights 2.0 – The User Experience Perspective

 The second one is using the map, using the same interaction pattern implemented in Explore.
-Except that clicking on a region infiltration mode, would redirect to Explore with the corresponding location filter being applied.
+One exception is clicking on a region in filtration mode, which will redirect to Explore with the corresponding location filter being applied.

 Filtering using the map in Overview

 The final one is using pie charts.
-Similarly to Explore, clicking on a slice would redirect to Explore with an already filtered set of viewers.
+Similarly to Explore, clicking on a slice will redirect to Explore with an already filtered set of viewers.

 Filtering using charts in Overview

 An Inevitable Conclusion

-Looking back to the whole thing, I admit it didn’t feel as smooth as I am writing it right now.
+Looking back to the whole thing, I admit it didn’t feel as smooth as it does writing it right now.
 The initial push of conceptualizing and prototyping Insights took a bit longer than planned.
 We weren’t able to involve users in the design process the way we wished to in the beginning phases of development.
-However, despite the initial turmoil, we were able to deliver nearly on time.
-Furthermore, what was unique in building this app that our whole organization was truly invested in its development.
-All of us at Hive were and still are, proactive in giving feedback whether from a design or a usability perspective, or simply going on a bug hunt.
+However, despite the initial turmoil, we were able to deliver very close to our original delivery date.
+Furthermore, what was unique in building this app was that our whole organization was truly invested in its development.
+All of us at Hive were (and still are) proactive in giving feedback, whether it was for a design, a usability perspective, or simply going on a bug hunt.

 Insights 2.0 is up and running.
 It has been well received by our customers, but we always welcome suggestions on how it can be improved.

 What you just read

 In this article, I discussed the process we went through to design and implement the first iteration of Hive Insights.
-I showcased both the glaring and subtle interactions in the applied product.
+I showcased both the obvious and subtle interactions in the applied product.
 Finally, I concluded with a retrospective, where we are now, and where we are heading from here.
 Please email firstname.lastname@example.org if you’d like to make suggestions or get further information.